2024 Best Music Bachelor's Degree Schools in New Jersey

 10 Top New Jersey Schools for a Bachelor's in Music

 It is difficult to beat Rutgers University - New Brunswick if you want to pursue a bachelor's degree in music.
-Rutgers New Brunswick is a fairly large public university located in the city of New Brunswick.
+Rutgers New Brunswick is a very large public university located in the small city of New Brunswick.

 More information about a bachelor’s in music from Rutgers University - New Brunswick

-Every student pursuing a degree in a bachelor's degree in music has to check out Rowan University.
+Every student pursuing a degree in a bachelor's degree in music needs to look into Rowan University.
 Located in the large suburb of Glassboro, Rowan is a public university with a fairly large student population.

 More information about a bachelor’s in music from Rowan University